alicemason/AMPC18/_pages/Workshops.md

 ## Workshop A: Professional Development Symposium (Morning)

-Panel Discussion on Gender and STEM - St Catherine's collge 10am-12noon
+Panel Discussion on Gender and STEM - St Catherine's college 10am-12noon

 This career development workshop aims to promote gender equality and diversity in mathematical psychology.
 Follow this link to read more about the workshop and [register](http://www.ias.uwa.edu.au/masterclass/STEMresearch).